P0172 Code Explained (System Too Rich Bank 1)

 Final Beginner Takeaway

-P0172 usually means the engine on bank 1 is running too rich.
+P0172 means bank 1 is running richer than normal.
 That does not automatically mean a huge repair, but it does mean the fuel mixture is off and should be checked before it causes bigger problems.

-If you are just starting out, the smartest move is simple: read the code with a beginner-friendly OBD2 scanner , write down any related codes, and diagnose before replacing parts.
+If you are just starting out, the smartest move is simple: read the code with a beginner-friendly OBD2 scanner , write down any related codes, and figure out the cause before buying anything.